-Pets depend on us to take care of them, and part of that is making sure that we pet parents provide them with safe, non-toxic products, from food and toys to flea and tick treatments.
-Beyond that, smart companies are making eco-friendly pet products available, made from recycled and sustainable materials.
+Pets depend on us to take care of them, and part of that is making sure that we pet parents provide them with safe products, from natural pet food and non-toxic pet toys to natural flea and tick treatments and pet-safe lawn care.
+Smart companies are making more eco-friendly pet products available.
 So, when you go healthy and green yourself, make sure to take your furry family members with you!

 Where Do You Find Safe, Eco-Friendly Pet Products?